TERMS OF SERVICE

 WHY QUESTAGAME?
 (LET’S BE HIP AND CALL IT "QG" FROM NOW ON)

-People are spending an average of nine hours per day looking at screens, often playing games that have no relationship with human life or the real world (although maybe flinging birds and crushing candy on mobile phones is strengthening humanity’s opposable thumbs).
+People are spending an average of nine hours per day looking at screens, often playing games that have no relationship with human life or the real world (although, who knows, maybe flinging birds and crushing candy on mobile phones is strengthening humanity’s opposable thumbs).
 In Australia for example, in the year 2016, only one in four kids between the ages of 5 and 17 has climbed a tree.

 QG is a game.
 An outdoor, massive, multiplayer game.
 It’s meant to get you outdoors to discover, learn about, and appreciate the wildlife around you.
 It’s meant to be enjoyable.